 On the tin, you've got it all here - real-time coaching, heart rate tracking and VO2 Max testing, plus sweat and waterproofing.
 However, there's also audio pass-through in order to let you pay attention to the world around you and switch between calls and music.

 In testing, it's worth noting we found that the sports tracking, comfort and sound quality to be solid, though HR tracking had its inconsistent moments and hammers home that you need to get the right fit.
-Thankfully, Jabra has offered a revamped version to greatly improve one of our other gripes, battery life, and also added the ability to tune your sound with new equaliser profiles.
+Thankfully, Jabra has offered plenty of support post-launch to greatly improve one of our other gripes, battery life, and also added the ability to tune your sound with new equaliser profiles.

 Feature check: Fitness tracking, real time coaching, heart rate monitoring, 4.5 hour battery life

 Shop for recommended smart earbuds on Amazon